 Moreover, budget cuts have resulted in a limit on the number of homes that can be assigned special focus status.
 The government cannot remediate every violation, so agencies are resigned to dealing only with the most egregious offenders.

 Placing your loved one in a nursing home is often not an easy decision.
 If you believe that your loved one is receiving substandard care or you suspect that they are being abused or neglected, contact our experienced South Jersey nursing home abuse lawyers at Williams Cedar.
 Often, elderly patients do not have the ability or capacity to speak out against abuse or neglect, and rely on friends and visitors to speak up on their behalf.
 We fight for the most vulnerable victims to receive the care that they deserve.
 Call us today at 856-874-7500, or complete our online contact form.
-Our offices are centrally located in Cherry Hill, New Jersey and Philadelphia, and we proudly serve clients throughout New Jersey, Pennsylvania, and nationwide.
+Our offices are centrally located in Haddonfield, New Jersey and Philadelphia, and we proudly serve clients throughout New Jersey, Pennsylvania, and nationwide.